FOSS-Archives/Bare-License/README.md

 domain dedications may be less attractive to the initial developer for various reasons (i.e., a license is preferable to a public domain dedication).
-The MIT license with all the attribution requirement language removed fills this need.
+The MIT license with all the attribution requirement language removed also addresses this need.

 ## License Text